 - Natural gas: 0.90

 The higher the car's emissions, the lower the tax deduction percentage.
 However, the deduction percentage can never be lower than 40% and never higher than 100%.

-Most gasoline and diesel cars today have a tax deductibility between 50% and 65%.
-The costs associated with electric cars, on the other hand, are fully deductible for the simple reason that these cars have no emissions and the formula thus results in a deductibility of 100%.
+The bulk of gasoline and diesel cars today have a tax deduction rate between 50% and 65%.
+The costs associated with electric cars are fully deductible for the simple reason that these cars have no emissions and thus the formula results in a deductible of 100%.

-The maximum tax deductibility of these cars is phased out as follows:
+The maximum deduction rate for these cars is phased out as follows:

 - AJ 2026: 75%;

 - AJ 2028: 25%;